near/core-contracts/staking-pool/README.md

 There are three different roles:
 - The staking pool contract account `my_validator`.
 A key-less account with the contract that pools funds.
 - The owner of the staking contract `owner`.
 Owner runs the validator node on behalf of the staking pool account.
-- A delegator account `user1`.
-The account who wants to stake their fund to the pool.
+- Delegator accounts `user1`, `user2`, etc. Accounts that want to stake their funds with the pool.

 The owner can setup such contract and validate on behalf of this contract in their node.
 Any other user can send their tokens to the contract, which will be pooled together and increase the total stake.